ensemble-learning/ensemble-learning.github.io/articles/001-acetate.md

 ---
 layout: page
-title: 001-acetate
+title: CO reduction to acetate
 permalink: /articles/001-acetate/
 ---

-This is a stat.
+It is good.